 Bits have been a cornerstone of riding equipment for thousands of years, and remarkably little has changed over the centuries as ancient horsemen to modern dressage enthusiasts have all used variations of the same theme: a metal mouthpiece with reins attached to often elaborate cheekpieces.
 In today’s dressage arena, bridles are depended on as a primary means of communication between rider and horse, making it critical for a bit to fit well and be comfortable for each individual mount.
 Choose wisely and a rider has a good chance of having a happy athlete as a partner.
 Choose poorly and one may be left with a miserable mount who acts out or simply doesn’t perform up to expectations in an effort to avoid discomfort (or even pain) from a badly fitting bit.
 But with so much on the line and so many options available, how does anyone find the perfect match?

-“Open any catalog and you’ll see page after page with hundreds of bits to possibly choose from, with new concepts and styles coming out all the time,” said Hilary Clayton, BVMS, PhD, Diplomate ACVSMR, MRCVS, professor and Mary Anne McPhail Dressage Chair Emeritus for Equine Sport Science at Michigan State University’s College of Veterinary Medicine and president of Sport-Horse Science in Mason, Michigan.
+“Open any catalog and you’ll see page after page with hundreds of bits to possibly choose from, with new concepts and styles coming out all the time,” said Hilary Clayton, BVMS, PhD, Diplomate ACVSMR, MRCVS, who served as the Mary Anne McPhail Dressage Chair in Equine Sports Medicine at Michigan State University's College of Veterinary Medicine from 1997 until she retired in 2014.
 “So understandably it can be a daunting and expensive task for anyone to try to figure out what bits may or may not work for your horse.”

 First Things First